EDDYMENS/awe-html-kit/README.md

 **Add Search**

 > The HTML Kit will not be complete without a way to search through videos.
 The search component is made up of two parts, the search box and the search button.
-Below is a a complete example of search component.
+Below is a complete example of search component.

     <input  data-awe-search="popular" /><button  data-awe-search-btn="popular">